 How to bet on the Kentucky Derby

-So, how do you bet on the Kentucky Derby and get involved in the exciting action?
-Fans can wager legally at racetracks, simulcast centers such as Off Track Betting (OTB) Centers, and on advanced deposit wagering platforms such as TVG, where bettors in over 33 states can legally bet on the race from their mobile devices and web browsers.
+Fans can wager on the Derby legally at racetracks, simulcast centers such as Off Track Betting (OTB) Centers, and on advanced deposit wagering platforms such as FanDuel Racing.
+Bettors in over 30 states can legally bet on the race from their mobile devices and web browsers.
 You can also see Kentucky Derby betting odds and wager on horse racing legally in the state of Nevada at the hundreds of casinos with race and sportsbooks.

 Types of wagers and bets

-- Win: Bet on the horse you think you will win the Kentucky Derby.
+- Win: Bet on the horse you think will win.

-- Place: Get paid the place price if your horse finishes first or second.
+- Place: Win a place bet if your horse wins or comes in second.

 - Exacta: Predict the first two horses in the correct order.